Ireland sure is a lovely country to visit, but many who do so find it very expensive. And they’re not alone.

 So why is Ireland expensive?
 Several reasons might be at fault.
 Ireland is an island country, with relatively few citizens, which makes importing products more necessary and expensive.
 To an extent, taxes can also add to the expensiveness of certain goods and services in Ireland.
 In some parts of the country, the tourism industry can make things more expensive, as can the overall impression of Ireland being a wealthy country.

 Knowing why a country is expensive is one thing.
-But if you’re planning a trip to Ireland, you should understand how expensive it is, and how you can have a more affordable stay in the country.
+But if you’re planning a trip to Ireland, you should understand how expensive it is, and how you can find a cheaper time to travel to Ireland.
 You can learn that, and more, in this article.

 How Expensive Is Ireland?